CubiclDev/php-structure-check/README.md

 The returned object holds information about the analysis.
 You can check the result by calling `isValid()` on the result object.
 To fetch the errors, simply call `getErrors`.

+## Supported Types

+Currently the following types are supported:

+ * Any
+ * Nullable
+ * Bool
+ * Numeric
+ * Float
+ * Int
+ * String
+ * Object
+ * List

+There are some open issues with ideas for more types.
+Feel free to send pull requests.

+Additionally you can implement the `TypeInterface` and use your own type implementations.